WhitakerLab/WhitakerLabProjectManagement/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Who did you help this week?

 * Helped YH with GitHub, and gave interview for blog post
+  * KW: This is great - thank you for helping her!

+KW: Also you chaired lab meeting twice - thank you so much for helping me!

 #### Who helped you this week?

 * BGT helped me (again!) with an enquiry from Fujitsu about the OH demo
+  * KW: :heart_eyes:
 * JK helped me to learn about classes and methods in Python
+  * KW: :snake::rocket::star2:

 #### What did you achieve?

 * (Soft) launched citizen science project
 * Ran two lab meetings
 * Wrote two blogs - "Introducing 3 people" and a lab meeting blog post
+  * KW: Awesome!
+Excited to read them.
 * Finished draft position paper
+  * KW: So exciting!
+Looking forward to reading it! :sparkling_heart:
 * Updated repo docs for CSP
 * Began voice training classes
 * Started working on comms with TA

 #### What did you struggle with?

 * Focus/flow!
 Getting into the writing zone.
+  * KW: As always!! :grimacing: I'm so delighted that you've got me the draft - well done!!!

 #### What would you like to work on next week?